t0mg/wordclock/software/README.md

 # Software

 This section of the [Wordclock project](../README.md) covers the software running on the clock's ESP32.
+This page covers the basic features and how to build and deploy from source.

+For detailed usage instructions, please refer to the [User's Manual](UsersManual.md).

 ## Features